| We

 and good taste are not synonymous.

-under a huge pink glass enclosure behind the hotel is a
+pink glass enclosure behind the hotel is a pretty lame attempt

-and rocks.
-A decent but short roller-coaster (among other
+A decent but short roller-coaster (among other rides) can

-rides) can be ridden for a fee, but entering the park and
+be ridden for a fee, but entering the park and walking about

 Also, every 20